How to Choose a Carhartt Jacket

 If you’re looking to cover a belt-worn piece you need an everyday jacket long enough to conceal that allows for natural movement in the arms and shoulders.
 The bottom also needs to fit just right (no gaps) without constraining.

-Carhartt’s Super Dux™ relaxed fit lightweight jacket fits the bill with a draw cord-adjustable bottom hem and built-in Rugged Flex® stretch for ease of movement.
-It has two outer zipper pockets, a Velcro chest pocket and a Velcro inside pocket for any other everyday carry items, and adjustable cuffs so you can keep your sleeves at an optimal length.
+Carhartt’s Super Dux™ relaxed fit jacket fits the bill with a draw cord-adjustable bottom hem and built-in Rugged Flex® stretch for ease of movement.
+It has two outer zipper pockets and secure inside pockets for any other everyday carry items.
+It also features adjustable cuffs so you can keep your sleeves at an optimal length.

 Another great option for CCW is the Rain Defender® relaxed fit midweight softshell jacket.
 It also has Rugged Flex® stretch, adjustable hem and cuffs, and plenty of pockets for your gear.
-Both of these jackets have Carhartt’s lowest warmth rating, so you can wear them without burning up if you’re indoors or driving.
+This jacket has Carhartt’s lowest warmth rating, so you can wear it without burning up if you’re indoors or driving.

 Carhartt Jackets for Kids